adwait1-g/adwait1-g.github.io/about_me.md

 Hallo!

 I am Adwaith.
-I am a business student at the ESCP Business School, Europe.
-I am part of the PGDM-IB programme at the Management Development Institute, Gurgaon, India.
-At the moment, a few fields that interest me are Operations Management, Logistics, Supply Chain Management, Aviation & Airport Management and Finance.
-I am interested/intend to understand and solve interesting business problems in these fields using Operations Research, Quantitative Methods, Machine Learning.
+I am a business student at the [ESCP Business School](https://escp.eu/programmes/master-in-management), Europe.
+I am part of the [PGDM-IB](https://www.mdi.ac.in/programmes/post-graduate-diploma-in-management-international-business-pgdm-ib) programme at the [Management Development Institute, Gurgaon](https://www.mdi.ac.in/), India.
+I recently finished my spring semester at ESCP's Berlin campus and currently spending the summer interning as an Analyst at a Business consulting startup.

 Previously, I worked at Cisco Systems Bangalore as a software engineer for about 4 years.
 I was part of Cisco's MIG (Mass-Scale Infrastructure Group) security team.
 It was a router security team for the MIG vertical which sold carrier grade routers (routers for service-providers like Airtel, Jio, AT&T, Verizon etc., and data-center customers like Google, Facebook, Amazon etc.,).
 I graduated with a Bachelor in Technology in Computer Science and Engineering from the National Institute of Technology Karnataka, batch of 2020.